SustainabilityView More Stories >

 Recycled trees have multiple uses.
 Some are turned into mulch, used for community playgrounds, parks and homes.
 Others are added to lakes and used as habitats for fish and underwater life.
 Additionally, recycling eliminates the costly process of adding additional debris to landfills.

-January 5 is the most popular day to drop off Christmas trees at a recycling site.
+The week of January 5 is the most popular time to drop off Christmas trees at a recycling site.
 Check with your local Home Depot store to see if it’s recycling Christmas trees.
 If not, check out Earth 911 to find a program nearby.

 Editor's Note: This story was originally published on Jan.
 5, 2019